 If you purchase the normal fully enclose plastic balls, I like to pop both sides of the ball, so it’s a clear jump through for my chinchilla.

-This will still allow the ball to function and it will not trap any heat inside of it which can help your chinchilla stay protected and help your chinchilla stay cool.
+This will still allow the ball to function and it will not trap any heat inside of it which can help your chinchilla stay protected and also help it stay cool.

-Any item that can expand a play area or allow you to play with your chinchilla in a new environment will help stimulate them physically and mentally.
-Something such as the Oxford Animal Playpen could be the perfect addition for you and your chinchilla to have a new play spot.
+Any item that can expand a play area or allow you to play with your chinchilla in a new environment to help stimulate it physically and mentally is something 100% worth investing money into.

 It also uses mesh screening which makes me calmer knowing that it’s breathable and I don’t have to worry about her overheating while running around and playing.